Key Information About Migraine

 One aspect of migraine pain theory explains that migraine pain happens due to waves of activity by groups of excitable brain cells.

-Other triggers of this disorder are alcohol, allergic reactions, foods like fermented foods, dairy products, citrus fruit, avocado, bananas, foods that contain MSG, nitrates or tyramine, hormonal fluctuations associated with menopause, birth control and menstrual cycles, loud noise, bright light and strong smells, and smoking,
+Other triggers of this disorder are alcohol, allergic reactions, foods like fermented foods, dairy products, citrus fruit, avocado, bananas, foods that contain MSG, nitrates or tyramine, hormonal fluctuations associated with menopause, birth control and menstrual cycles, loud noise, sweet treats, bright light and strong smells, and smoking,

 Many people with migraine avoid chocolate at all times because they are worried it may trigger the painful condition, however this is not always the case.— Migraine Association of Ireland